|

 Chamber Concerts (members of the Metropolitan Opera orchestra).

-AVAILABLE on rental from Lauren Keiser (Southern) Music.
+AVAILABLE on rental from Keiser (Southern) Music.

 TEACHING/CURRICULUM USE: A very clear illustration of "opposites" in music, making clear contrasts between the low and